chimericdream/worldofpannotia.com/src/_specific_magic_weapons/screaming-bolt.md

   weight: ""
   description: ""
 ---
-<p id="screaming-bolt"><strong>Screaming Bolt:</strong> One of these <em>+2 bolts</em> screams when fired, forcing all enemies of the wielder within 20 feet of the path of the bolt to succeed on a DC 14 Will save or become shaken.
+One of these _+2 bolts_ screams when fired, forcing all enemies of the wielder within 20 feet of the path of the bolt to succeed on a DC 14 Will save or become shaken.
 This is a mind-affecting fear effect.
-Faint enchantment; CL 5th; Craft Magic Arms and Armor, <em>doom</em>; Price 267gp; Cost 128 gp and 5 sp + 10 XP.
+; Price 267gp; Cost 128 gp and 5 sp + 10 XP.